cognitivetech/ollama-ebook-summary/README.md

 | kai-7b-instruct | 59 | 25057 | -79 | 168 | 5 | 1 | 0 | 0 | 0 | 0 |
 | collectivecognition-v1.1-mistral-7b | 31 | 29509 | -75 | 214 | 0 | 1 | 1 | 2 | 17 | 8 |

-## Round 2: Summarization - Narrow Down Contenders
+## Round 2: Summarization - Model Ranking

 Again, I've preferred the Q8_0 variants.

 Finding that [Mistral 7b Instruct v0.2](https://huggingface.co/mistralai/Mistral-7B-Instruct-v0.2) had been released was well worth a new round of testing.
 This time, I didn't record speed of query, and only judged 12 summarization tasks, but I tried more models and saved those with the best results.

-One thing I tested this time was prompts, because Mistral is supposed to take Llama2 Prompt, but seems to perform better with the default (llama-index) prompt.
+One thing I tested this time was prompts, because Mistral prompt is similar to Llama2 Prompt, but seems to perform better with the default (llama-index) prompt.
 As for Llama 2, it performed really bad with the Llama 2 prompt, but decent with the Default prompt.

 - [**SynthIA-7B-v2.0-GGUF**](https://huggingface.co/TheBloke/SynthIA-7B-v2.0-GGUF) -  This model had become my favorite, so I used it as a benchmark.
 - [**Mistral-7B-Instruct-v0.2**](https://huggingface.co/mistralai/Mistral-7B-Instruct-v0.2) (Llama-index Prompt) Star of the show here, quite impressive.